Wentril/kubernetes_workshop/course.md

 NAME        TYPE     DATA   AGE my-secret   Opaque   2      2s
 ```
-Data column show the number of key-value pairs in the Secret.
+The Data column shows the number of key-value pairs in the Secret.

 Describe the created Secret:
 ```bash